Jim Pettit died Monday night in Dublin, Ireland, of a heart attack.

 More than anything this week my heart has been crying out to God, “Why?”

 The times in our lives when our passions and our opportunity align seem so rare, it’s a little death for us all to see Jim’s time on this earth end in the middle of such a period.
 But at the same time I find myself grateful for the ways that God used Jim these past years.

 It was such a gracious gift for Jim to have these years where his heart could finally sing.
 How much greater is God’s kingdom because Jim and Laura went to Ireland?

 In the days to come, please join with us in praying for the community surrounding Laura.

-Pray for Laura, their daughter Cassie who has been living with them in Dublin.
+Pray for Laura and their daughter Cassie who has been living with them in Dublin.